-We determine if an arrangement contains a lease at inception and determine the classification of the lease, as either operating or finance, at commencement.
+The Company determines if an arrangement contains a lease at inception and determine the classification of the lease, as either operating or finance, at commencement.

 Right-of-use assets and lease liabilities are recorded based on the present value of future lease payments which factors in certain qualifying initial direct costs incurred as well as any lease incentives received.
-If an implicit rate is not readily determinable, we utilize inputs from third-party lenders to determine the appropriate discount rate.
+If an implicit rate is not readily determinable, the Company utilizes inputs from third-party lenders to determine the appropriate discount rate.
 Lease expense for operating lease payments are recognized on a straight-line basis over the lease term.
 Lease terms may factor in options to extend or terminate the lease.

-We adhere to the short-term lease recognition exemption for all classes of assets (i.e. facilities and equipment).
+The Company adheres to the short-term lease recognition exemption for all classes of assets (i.e. facilities and equipment).
 As a result, leases with an initial term of twelve months or less are not recorded on the balance sheet and are recognized on a straight-line basis over the lease term.
-In addition, for certain equipment leases, we account for lease and non-lease components, such as services, as a single lease component as permitted.
+In addition, for certain equipment leases, the Company accounts for lease and non-lease components, such as services, as a single lease component as permitted.